 Kemmerer decarbonization works

-Carbon-neutral ammonia from coal.
+Low-carbon intensity ammonia from coal.

 Introduction

-WHY NET-ZERO AMMONIA
+WHY LOW-CARBON INTENSITY AMMONIA

 Ammonia is critically important to modern society.
 For example, over 80% of global ammonia production is used to produce agricultural fertilizer that is necessary to feed the world’s population.
 In addition, demand for ammonia as a carbon-free fuel is projected to increase dramatically.